Scripture Unfiltered

 Joseph’s Coat: The Ketonet Passim

-Then the brothers dip the ketonet in goat’s blood and use it to deceive the father.
+Then the brothers take the stripped garment and dip it in goat’s blood (Genesis 37:31).
+The ketonet — the intimate garment, the same word as Eden’s covering, the same word as the priestly tunic — is soaked in blood and used to deceive the father.
 The garment (beged) becomes an instrument of treachery (bagad).
 The root reveals the act.
 And the blood on the garment, meant as a lie, prophetically foreshadows truth: the innocent one’s garment, stained with blood, presented to the father.

-The prophetic weight cannot be missed.
-Joseph receives a royal garment from his father, is stripped of it by his brothers, the garment is dipped in blood, he descends into a pit, is sold for silver, falsely accused, and ultimately raised to the right hand of the ruler where he saves the very brothers who betrayed him.
-Every element points forward to the Messiah.
+The prophetic weight of Joseph’s coat cannot be missed.
+Joseph receives a royal, set-apart garment from his father.
+He is stripped of it by his own brothers.
+The garment is dipped in blood.
+He is cast into a pit (a figure of death), sold for silver, taken to a foreign land, falsely accused, and ultimately raised to the right hand of the ruler where he saves the very brothers who betrayed him.
+Every element points forward to the Messiah: the royal garment of righteousness given by the Father, stripped away by His own people, the blood on the garment, the descent into death, the betrayal for silver, and the exaltation to the right hand where He saves those who rejected Him.

 Achan’s Stolen Robe: Coveting the Wrong Garment